stephentab/CPADS-Project/README.md

 ### Power BI Integration

-Connected to SQL database in Power BI using Import mode.
+Connected to SQL database in Power BI using Import mode for faster loading with no need for live data in this project.
-In Power Query Editor (PQE), filtered Enrollment_Status_Label to include only "Full-Time" and "Part-Time" students.
+In Power Query Editor (PQE), filtered Enrollment_Status to include only "Full-Time" and "Part-Time" students.
-Performed data cleaning in PQE to remove unnecessary characters (quotations, commas) from label columns.
+Performed data cleaning in PQE to remove unnecessary characters (quotations, commas) from string columns.
-Since these transformations are all native to SQL the query can be folded back to the server and will not be run inside Power BI, increasing efficiency.
+Since these transformations are native to SQL, the query can be folded back to the server and will not be run inside Power BI, increasing efficiency.

 ## Visualization